-With the recent school shootings in Parkland, Florida and Santa Fe, Texas, many people are starting to be less complacent about the epidemic of school shootings.
-While teenagers, parents, and people all over the United States are mobilizing by fighting for more gun control, it is also important for teachers and school administrators to be proactive about protecting students from future school shootings.
+While teenagers, parents, and people all over the United States are mobilizing by fighting for more gun control, it is essential for teachers and school administrators to be proactive about protecting students from future school shootings.

 Every day students arrive at schools where teachers have a prepared lesson plan.
 These lesson plans provide direction so that schools can ensure every student is able to achieve their goals.
 Without lesson plans, unpredictable events can occur in classrooms.
 This often holds classes back.
 The more prepared a teacher is, the more effective their teaching will be.